GatoLoko/Imgs2PDF/README.md

 And kept growing!

-For some reason, convert was opening each file, converting them to bitmap, and storing all those bitmaps in ram before even trying to start writing the output PDF.
+For some reason, convert was opening each file, converting them to bitmap, and storing all those bitmaps in RAM before even trying to start writing the output PDF.
 A 640x480 with 32bit color image in JPEG format may take around 40-50KB, the same image in bitmap format takes 1200KB.
 That's 26,6 times more!

-A quick calculation (not acurate) gives that my ~50MB of image would take ~1330MB as bitmaps, but convert was using more than two times that!
+A quick (inaccurate) calculation gives that my ~50MB of image would take around 1330MB as bitmaps, but convert was using more than two times that!

-So I made a quick and hackish script to do the same conversion and see if there was any difference, and my script did the work using less than 100MB of ram and A LOT FASTER!
+So I made a quick and hackish script to do the same conversion and see if there was any difference, and my script did the work using less than 100MB of RAM and A LOT FASTER!

 ## Relative performance

-Since ImageMagic's convert is a compiled binary program writen in C, the sane thing would be to think it is a lot faster than Imgs2PDF's interpreted code, but in my tests they are mostly the same thing, and most times Imgs2PDF is faster.
+Since ImageMagic's convert is a compiled binary program written in C, the sane thing would be to think it is a lot faster than Imgs2PDF's interpreted code, but in my tests they are mostly the same thing, and most times Imgs2PDF is faster.